-The proposed present adjustment is to be implemented on November 1, 2018, and is based on the estimated rate of inflation of 1.5% for the preceding 12 months.
-An early approval is requested so that information is made available to Property Managers to allow adequate 2019 building operating costs budgeting.
+The proposed current adjustment is to be implemented on November 1, 2019, and is based on a rate of inflation of 2.2% for the preceding 12 months.
+An early approval is requested so that Property Managers may consider the information for building operating cost budget preparation.